Targeted Fused Ridge Estimation of Inverse Covariance Matrices from Multiple High-Dimensional Data Classes

 We stress that support determination may be skipped entirely as the estimated precision matrices can be interpreted as complete (weighted) graphs.
 For more sparse graphical representations we resort to support determination by a local false discovery rate (lFDR) procedure \citep{EfronLocFDR} proposed by \citet{SS05}.
 This procedure assumes that the nonredundant off-diagonal entries of the partial correlation matrix

 follow a mixture distribution representing null and present edges.
-The null-distribution is known to be a scaled beta-distribution which allows for estimating the lFDR:
+The null-distribution is known to be a scaled beta-distribution \citep[cf.][]{SS05a} which allows for estimating the lFDR:

 which gives the empirical posterior probability that the edge between $Y_j$ and $Y_{j'}$ is null in class $g$ conditional on the observed corresponding partial correlation.
 The analogous probability that an edge is present can be obtained by considering $1 - \widehat{\mathrm{lFDR}}{}_{jj'}^{(g)}$.
-See \cite{EfronLocFDR,SS05,VanWieringen2014} for further details on the lFDR procedure.
-Our strategy will be to select for each class only those edges for which $1 - \widehat{\mathrm{lFDR}}{}_{jj'}^{(g)}$ surpasses a certain threshold (see Section \ref{Illustrate.sec}).
-This two-step procedure of regularization followed by subsequent support determination has the advantage that it enables probabilistic statements about the inclusion (or exclusion) of edges.
+See \citet{EfronLocFDR,SS05,VanWieringen2014} for further details on the lFDR procedure.
+Our strategy will be to select for each class only those edges for which $1 - \widehat{\mathrm{lFDR}}{}_{jj'}^{(g)}$ surpasses a certain threshold. \citet{SS05} recommend, on the basis of the observation that the ``majority of the non-null cases lie well within the 0.2 FDR cutoff limits" \citep{Efron2005}, to select an edge to be present when $1 - \widehat{\mathrm{lFDR}}{}_{jj'}^{(g)} > .8$.
+We will choose the cut-off for edge-presence somewhat more conservative in our simulations and applications (see Sections \ref{Sims.sec} and \ref{Illustrate.sec}).
+The two-step procedure of regularization followed by subsequent support determination has the advantage that it enables probabilistic statements about the inclusion (or exclusion) of edges.

-\subsection{Common and differential (sub-)networks}
+\subsection{Common and Differential (Sub-)Networks}

 After estimation and sparsification of the class precision matrices the identification of commonalities and differences between the graphical estimates are of natural interest.
 Here we consider some (summary) measures to aid such identifications.
 Assume in the following that multiple graphical models have been identified by the sparsified estimates $\hvOmega_1^{0}, \ldots, \hvOmega_G^{0}$ and that the corresponding graphs are denoted by $\calG_1, \ldots, \calG_G$.